-Board of Selectmen recommends passage Warrant Committee recommends passage (17 Ayes; 0 Nays)

-Article 17.
-To see if the Town will vote to authorize the Tax Collector to accept pre-payment of property taxes not yet committed, not to exceed the estimated amount to be committed in 2021, with no interest to be paid on same.

-Board of Selectmen recommends passage Warrant Committee recommends passage (17 Ayes; 0 Nays)

-Article 18.
-To see if the Inhabitants of the Town of Mount Desert will vote to set the interest rate to be paid by the Town for abated taxes that have been paid at the rate of 3% (percent) per year.

-Board of Selectmen recommends passage Warrant Committee recommends passage (17 Ayes; 0 Nays)

-Article 19.
-To see if the inhabitants of the Town of Mount Desert will vote to authorize expenditures to pay any tax abatements granted by the Assessor, Board of Assessment Review, or Board of Selectmen together with any interest due thereon from the Town, during the fiscal year beginning July 1, 2021, in an aggregate amount not to exceed the property tax commitment overlay.

-Board of Selectmen recommends passage

-Warrant Committee recommends passage (17 Ayes; 0 Nays)

-Article 20.
-To see if the Inhabitants of the Town of Mount Desert will vote to authorize the Board of Selectmen to dispose by public bid of Town-owned property, other than real property, with a value of ten thousand dollars (\$10,000.00) or less under such terms and conditions as it deems advisable.

-Board of Selectmen recommends passage Warrant Committee recommends passage (17 Ayes; 0 Nays)

-Article 21.
-To see if the Inhabitants of the Town of Mount Desert will vote to authorize the Board of Selectmen to sell at public auction or by advertised sealed bid, and to convey titles obtained under tax deeds and under deeds of conveyance to the Inhabitants of the Town any land and/or buildings, including trailers, in lieu of payment of taxes except that the Selectmen have the power to authorize redemption.
-Municipal Officers shall use the special sale process required by 36 M.R.S. § 943-C for qualifying homestead property if they choose to sell it to anyone other than the former owner(s).

-Board of Selectmen recommends passage Warrant Committee recommends passage (17 Ayes; 0 Nays)

-Article 22.
-To see if the Inhabitants of the Town of Mount Desert will vote to authorize the Board of Selectmen to contract for services, in amounts not to exceed appropriation for same, under such terms and conditions as it deems advisable.
+1 expenditures to pay any tax abatements granted by the Assessor.
+Board of Assessment Review. or Board of Selectmen together with any interest due thereon from the Town, during the fiscal 2 3 year beginning July 1, 2021, in an aggregate amount not to exceed the property tax commitment 4 overlay.
+5 6 The Warrant Committee moved and seconded passage of Article 19.
+7 8 There was no question, comment, or discussion from the Public.
+9 10 A vote by card was called and Article 19 was voted to be passed as moved.
+11 12 13 ARTICLE 20: To see if the Inhabitants of the Town of Mount Desert will vote to authorize the Board of Selectmen to dispose by public bid of Town-owned property, other than real 14 15 property, with a value of ten thousand dollars (\$10,000.00) or less under such terms and conditions as it deems advisable.
+16 17 18 The Warrant Committee moved and seconded passage of Article 20.
+19 20 There was no question, comment, or discussion from the Public.
+21 22 A vote by card was called and Article 20 was voted to be passed as moved.
+23 24 To see if the Inhabitants of the Town of Mount Desert will vote to authorize ARTICLE 21: 25 26 the Board of Selectmen to sell at public auction or by advertised sealed bid, and to convey titles 27 obtained under tax deeds and under deeds of conveyance to the Inhabitants of the Town any land and/or buildings, including trailers, in lieu of payment of taxes except that the Selectmen 28 have the power to authorize redemption.
+Municipal Officers shall use the special sale process 29 30 required by 36 M.R.S. § 943-C for qualifying homestead property if they choose to sell it to 31 anyone other than the former owner(s).
+32 33 The Warrant Committee moved and seconded passage of Article 21.
+34 35 There was no question, comment, or discussion from the Public.
+36 37 A vote by card was called and Article 21 was voted to be passed as moved.
+38 39 40 ARTICLE 22: To see if the Inhabitants of the Town of Mount Desert will vote to authorize the Board of Selectmen to contract for services, in amounts not to exceed appropriation for 41 same, under such terms and conditions as it deems advisable.
+42 43 44 The Warrant Committee moved and seconded passage of Article 22.
+45 46 There was no question, comment, or discussion from the Public.
+47 48 A vote by card was called and Article 22 was voted to be passed as moved.
+49 hundred thousand dollars (\$500,000.00) from the Undesignated Fund Balance Account # 100-38300 to reduce the 2021 - 2022 tax commitment.

-Board of Selectmen recommends passage Warrant Committee recommends passage (17 Ayes; 0 Nays)

-Municipal Revenue

-Article 23.
-To see if the Inhabitants of the Town of Mount Desert will vote to transfer Five hundred thousand dollars (\$500,000.00) from the Undesignated Fund Balance Account #100-38300 to reduce the 2021 - 2022 tax commitment.
+To see if the Inhabitants of the Town of Mount Desert will vote to transfer Five

-Board of Selectmen recommends passage Warrant Committee recommends passage (17 Ayes; 0 Nays)
+ARTICLE 23:

+A vote by card was called and Article 23 was voted to be passed as moved.